boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 }
 ```

-After the scope analysis is finished we compile our code for the VM.
+After the scope analysis is finished, we compile our code for the VM.
 When we encounter a variable that can be local, we assign it a register.
 When we encounter a variable that cannot be local, we use or old VM operations for our scopes storage.